+Transforming Institutions

-Transforming Institutions For more than 30 years, Alexander Haas has been a fixture in the nonprofit community.
-We are honored to have worked with some of the largest, and some of the smallest, institutions that help make our country a better place to live.
-Take a look at our past and present Higher Education Client Partners.
+For more than 30 years, Alexander Haas has been a fixture in the nonprofit community.
+We are honored to have worked with some of the largest, and some of the smallest, independent schools that help transform our nations adolescents into our next leaders.